 Blue Chip Restoration regularly removes lead from businesses and homes that can contaminate soil in your lawn or be located on the interior of the property.
 Our team stays current on federal, state of Tennessee, and local regulations related to lead removal and disposal.
 Recently, the abatement/mitigation of paint containing lead has become more prevalent, specifically in regard to child-occupied facilities, such as schools and day care centers.
 The costs involved with lead testing and removal vary.
 Please contact Blue Chip Restoration with questions.

-Learn more about how to avoid lead poisoning, the health effects of lead, how to test your child for lead poisoning, and more from the Environmental Protection Agency.
+Learn more about how to avoid lead poisoning, the health effects of lead, how to test your child for lead poisoning, and more from the Environmental Protection Agency (EPA).

-Radon is an invisible, odorless gas that is produced by the normal breakdown of uranium in soil, rock and water.
+Radon is an invisible, silent, tasteless, and odorless gas that is produced by the normal breakdown of uranium in soil, rock and water.
+Radon is radioactive and develops through the decay of uranium within the soil.
+It penetrates homes through spaces in suspended pipes, structure cracks such as in the wall, and building joints.
 Since you cannot see or smell radon, special equipment is needed to detect it.
 There are two types of radon testing: the short-term test remains in your home for two days to 90 days; the long-term test remains in your home for more than 90 days.
 Short-term testing yields faster results, but long-term testing provides more accurate data regarding a home’s average radon level.

 If your property has been tested for radon once, the United States Environmental Protection Agency (EPA) recommends a second test before fixing your home.
 Radon levels fluctuate naturally and it is important to have an accurate assessment of your home’s average radon level.
 If you have performed a follow-up test and the radon level still needs to be reduced, the EPA recommends that you have a qualified radon mitigation contractor like Blue Chip Restoration (Nashville TN) perform radon mitigation and fix your home because lowering high radon levels requires specific technical knowledge and special skills.